7 Open House Survey Questions Agents Need To Ask For An Open House

 Do You See Yourself Living In This Home?

 This question may seem like a simple yes or no inquiry, but it serves a deeper purpose.
 By asking this question, you invite the visitors to imagine themselves living in the house, tapping into the emotional aspect of the home-buying process.
-Buying a home is not only about the cost and features; emotions also play a vital role in the decision-making process.
+Buying a home is not only about the cost and features; emotions also play a vital role in decision-making.

 The next important thing about this question is that if the visitors answer YES, you can conclude that they like the neighborhood, the property, the price, the staging, etc. This is a good sign that you have got yourself a qualified lead that needs to be nurtured.